 - Wrongful death damages (if applicable)

 The availability of punitive damages in drunk driving cases sets them apart from other personal injury claims.
-These damages aren’t calculated based on your losses but rather on the drunk driver’s degree of recklessness and ability to pay.
+These damages are not calculated based on your losses but rather on the drunk driver’s degree of recklessness and ability to pay.
+Our personal injury lawyer in Kansas City builds comprehensive cases that account for every avenue of recovery available to you.

 Proving Liability in Drunk Driving Cases

 While drunk driving cases may seem straightforward, proving liability and maximizing compensation requires thorough investigation and legal knowledge.
-Our Kansas City drunk driving accident lawyers gather comprehensive evidence, including:
+Our Kansas City drunk driving accident lawyer gathers comprehensive evidence, including:

 - Police reports documenting DUI arrest and BAC levels